Sanket-Mathur/Sanket-Mathur/README.md

 <img align="right" alt="Octocat" height="250px" src="Images/octocat.png">
 <br>

+:dart: Wish to be a part of a revolutionary technology in its making
 :telescope: Working on my skills in Machine Learning and Problem Solving
-:seedling: Learning Data Analysis and Back-end Development
+:seedling: Learning Cloud Computing and Back-end Development
 :eyes: Looking forward to collaborate and working on interesting problems
 :bulb: Reading research papers is one of my recent hobbies
 :ticket: I love attending events and talking about technology
 :ear: Always interested in listening and discussing about new ideas
+:apple: Eating healthy is the most I'm doing for my physical self at the moment
+:hourglass: My scariest dream is wasting my life without a motive
 :books: Favourite book: Superintelligence: Paths, Dangers, Strategies <sub>by Nick Bostrom</sub>

 <br>